-There will be no charge for one hour or less of staff time to process a request for records (i.e. identifying records; monitoring review of records; and generating computer records in electronic of print-out form).
+There will be no charge for one hour or less of staff time to process a request for records (i.e., identifying records; monitoring review of records; and generating computer records in electronic or print-out form).
 Administrative fees shall not include legal consultation to determine whether records are exempt from disclosure.

 Prior to fulfilling any request requiring a Requesting Party to incur administrative fees, the School will provide an itemized written estimate of the administrative fees.
 The Requesting Party will decide whether to proceed with, cancel, or modify the request.

 In the event that requests for records maintained in an electronic format can be electronically mailed to the requestor, only the administrative charges in preparing the electronic records will be charged.
-All electronic files will be sent in a read-only format unless requestor requires Excel format.
+All electronic files will be sent in a read-only format unless the Requesting Party specifically requests Excel format.

 When a Requesting Party submits multiple FOIA requests, the School will attempt to avoid, or minimize, administrative fees by aggregating staff time to process such requests.

-This policy was adopted by the Board of Trustees of Freire Charter School Wilmington at its meeting on November 17, 2016.
+This policy was adopted by the Board of Directors of Freire Charter School Wilmington on December 16, 2021.

 The FOIA Coordinator for the 2021-2022 School Year is: